Opinion | How to defeat the MAGA cult: Build a coalition that transcends party

 What would that look like?
 It can start with a negative coalition — that is, a coalition organized around the goal of defeating MAGA Republicans.
 Consider the Senate race in Utah, where no Democratic candidate has a chance to win a statewide election.
 Instead, anti-Trump conservative Evan McMullin is running as an independent against increasingly extreme incumbent Sen. Mike Lee (R-Utah).

-Democrats should forgo running any candidate.
+In this and similar races across the country, Democrats should forgo running any candidate.
 That would allow Bush-Cheney Republicans, independents and Democrats to rally around conceivable anti-Trump candidates such as Evan McMullin.
 Yes, that means Democrats will need to vote for people who are pro-life and to their right on a great many issues.
 But the alternative is to throw their votes away on a sure-to-lose Democratic candidate and see incumbent senators such as Mike Lee (R-Utah) remain in office for six more years of MAGA sycophancy.

 Levitsky’s approach also requires pro-democracy Republicans to stop kidding themselves.
 Rep. Liz Cheney (Wyo.) stands a strong chance of losing in the GOP primary for her seat.
-Rather than watch as a Trump-endorsed MAGA Republican replaces her, she should do what McMullin has done: run as an independent conservative in the general election, drawing support from Democrats, anti-Trump Republican and independents.
+Rather than watch as a Trump-endorsed MAGA Republican replaces her, she should do what McMullin has done: run as an independent conservative in the general election, drawing support from Democrats, anti-Trump Republicans and independents.
 Again, Democrats need to forgo running their own candidate for the sake of maximizing the vote of one the few principled, pro-democracy Republicans left in the House.

 Most important, a pro-democracy coalition requires voters, donors and operatives to get over their allergy to supporting people from opposing parties.
 If, for example, J.D.
 Vance or Josh Mandel winds up as the GOP nominee for Senate in Ohio, pro-democracy Republicans of good will — such as former president George W. Bush, former Ohio governor John Kasich and their donors — should back the moderate Democratic contender, Rep. Tim Ryan.
-Republicans truly dedicated to unshackling their party from the MAGA cult must be willing to put democracy over party.
+Republicans truly dedicated to unshackling their party from the MAGA bloc must be willing to put democracy over party.

 It’s not clear that Americans are ready to adopt this sort of anti-MAGA coalition.
 The alternative, however, is the perpetuation of the iron grip of a right-wing cult that threatens the survival of our democracy.